EQuimper/atom-react-redux-react-native-snippets/README.md

 Some snippets for React/React-Native and Redux for help you to be a faster developer.
 I try to make it really easy to remember.

+Help for:
+- React-Native-Router-Flux
+- React-Router

 More will coming soon.

+# React

 ### `imr` Import React